International-Data-Spaces-Association/IDS-RAM_4_0/documentation/3_Layers_of_the_Reference_Architecture_Model/3_3_Process_Layer/3_3_3_Contract_Negotiation.md

 #### _Fig.
 C: Contract Negotiation - Counter Offers_

 _Please note, as this is a technology-independent message flow, appropriate responses were not considered.
-The illustrated processes can run synchronously as well as asynchronously._
+The illustrated processes can run synchronously as well as asynchronously, and can be cancelled at any time due to non-IDS-related issues._

 As soon as a Contract Agreement has been reached, this is instantiated and deployed inside both IDS Connectors.
 This means it needs to be persisted in an immutable way on both sides.
 Next, the